peter88213/nvhelp-en/source/export_menu.rst

 (to be seen in the Navigator).
 File name suffix is ``_manuscript_tmp``.

--  Only “normal” chapters and sections are exported.
-Chapters and sections marked “unused” are not exported.
+-  Only "normal" chapters and sections are exported.
+Chapters and sections marked "unused" are not exported.
 -  Section titles are invisible, but appear in the *Navigator*.
 -  Chapters and sections can neither be rearranged nor deleted.
 -  With *Writer*, you can split sections by